 Since our inception, we have not generated any revenue and have incurred net losses and negative cash flows from our operations.
 We have funded our operations primarily through the sale of equity securities and convertible debt.
 From our inception through September 30, 2017, we raised an aggregate of \$55.1 million from private placements of equity securities and convertible debt.
-In October and November 2017, we received an aggregate of \$5.3 million in gross proceeds from the sale of our Series E preferred shares.
+In the fourth quarter of 2017, we received an aggregate of \$8.2 million in gross proceeds from the sale of our Series E preferred shares.
 As of September 30, 2017, we had \$6.4 million in cash and cash equivalents.